 LIMITS AND EXCESS – this is down to personal choice.
 The cost of your policy will often depend on how much excess you are willing to pay and how much cover you expect.
 Very high limits may only be necessary to cover referral to a specialist for expensive or complicated cases.
 Suppose you have a high limit on your policy.
 In that case, you may elect for some surgeries or issues to be tackled by a specialist rather than a first-opinion vet, so let your vet know if your pet is insured and ask whether a specialist opinion would be of benefit.

 EXTRAS – again, this is a personal choice, but some plans offer money back on routine procedures such as desexing, vaccinations and heartworm treatments up to a certain amount per year.
 It’s up to you whether you think you would rather pay for these things separately.

 Behavioural training and socialisation should start early, and puppy preschool classes are a great way to do this.

-In puppy classes, your dog will learn to interact socially with other dogs, to play with you without biting, and to follow basic commands such as sit, drop, stay, and come.
-Once you learn HOW to teach your dog, any other commands you decide to teach is up to you!
+In puppy classes, your dog will learn to interact socially with other dogs, play with you without biting, and follow basic commands such as sit, drop, stay, and come.
+Once you learn HOW to teach your dog, any other commands you decide to teach them is up to you!